 Minority religious groups were victims of societal discrimination that occasionally included violence.
 Affected groups were Ahmadis, Shias, and other non-Sunni Muslims.
 In areas where they constituted a minority, Sunni Muslims and Christians were also victims of societal discrimination.

 Ethnic and religious tensions sometimes contributed to localized violence, and tensions between local residents and migrant workers occasionally led to violence.
-Several NGOs noted that both ethnic tensions between migrants and locals and religious tensions were factors in these incidents.

 a.
 Freedom of Association and the Right to Collective Bargaining